Not only can water damage destroy your home and belongings, but it can also be a danger to your health.

 Flooding and Mold

 There is a good chance that at one time or another in your home, you will experience some type of flooding issue.
-If you house is affected by an actual flood, it will obviously take some time for the water to recede and for your home to dry.
+If you house is affected by an actual flood such as a flooded basement, it will obviously take some time for the water to recede and for your home to dry.
 Oftentimes, it can take days or weeks to dry out.
 Mold only needs 24 hours to begin to settle in.
 Over a few weeks, the mold issue in your home could get completely out of control.